Section 232 Automotive Tariffs: Issues for Congress

 In 2019, President Trump responded to a Commerce Department Section 232 investigation that found imports of automobiles and auto parts threatened national security by directing the Office of the U.S. Trade Representative (USTR) to pursue negotiations to address those concerns.
 In March 2025, President Trump proclaimed that USTR's negotiations "did not lead to any agreements of the type contemplated by [S]ection 232," national security concerns "remain and have escalated," and the U.S. share of global automobile production has "remained stagnant."
 He asserted that USMCA and revisions to KORUS "have not yielded sufficient positive outcomes," and "investments resulting from other efforts, such as legislation," also have not been effective.

-President Trump imposed 25% tariffs on: (1) all vehicle imports, effective April 3, with exemptions for the U.S. content of USMCA-compliant vehicles; and (2) certain automobile parts, effective May 3, with exemptions for USMCA-compliant auto parts.
+President Trump imposed 25% tariffs on (1) all vehicle imports, effective April 2025, with exemptions for the U.S. content of USMCA-compliant vehicles; and (2) certain automobile parts, effective May 2025, with exemptions for USMCA-compliant auto parts.
+Under a U.S. deal with the United Kingdom (UK), most UK auto imports face a 10% total U.S. tariff rate.
+The United States has reached deals with other partners; for example, auto imports from the EU, Japan, and South Korea face a 15% total tariff.

-Unless otherwise agreed, Section 232 automotive tariffs are in addition to:
+Unless otherwise agreed, Section 232 automotive tariffs are in addition to

 Issues for Congress